pwikapanel/sync/app-store/privacy-policy.md

 We do not sell or otherwise disclose any portion of our email list to third-parties, with the exception of the vendor that provides our mailing list services as necessary to distribute the emails.

 If you join one of our email lists, we retain your email address until you ask to be removed.
 Instructions on how to unsubscribe are contained in all messages sent to the email list.
-You can also contact us directly at support@panic.com to unsubscribe for the Svija mailing list or help@play.date for the Playdate or Playdate developer mailing lists.
+You can also contact us directly at support@svija.love to unsubscribe for the Svija mailing list or help@play.date for the Playdate or Playdate developer mailing lists.

 ### Activation